ajwood/ChainLetter/docs/index.md

-# Welcome to MkDocs
+# Welcome to Chainletter

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+A web implementation of old chain letters.

-## Commands
+## Running the Site

-* `mkdocs new [dir-name]` - Create a new project.
+* `make init` - Initialize the database.
-* `mkdocs serve` - Start the live-reloading docs server.
+* `make run` - Start the dev server.
-* `mkdocs build` - Build the documentation site.
+* `make clean-run` - Wipe and reinitialize, then run the dev server.
-* `mkdocs -h` - Print help message and exit.

-## Project layout
+## First Steps

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+Before the dev server starts, it prints the hashes currently in the system.
+You should login with the root hash (the one at depth=0) and creating an initial entry.